Luthercare’s Corporate Compliance & Ethics Program Overview

 Documentation and record-keeping are key areas in corporate compliance/ risk management.
 Luthercare is required to have a system in place to create, distribute, retain, and destroy medical records, billing and claims documentation.
 All documentation should be consistent and support the care and services provided to the resident.

 HIPAA Privacy and Security

 Luthercare has standards in place regarding the HIPAA Privacy rule which addresses the use and disclosure of protected health information (PHI) and the HIPAA Security rule which addresses the confidentiality of electronic PHI.
 Business Associate Agreements (BAA) are also utilized following HIPAA guidelines.
-Feel free to request a copy of Luthercare’s BAA from our Compliance Officer by email at email@example.com or by calling 717-626-1171 X1552.
+Feel free to request a copy of Luthercare’s BAA from our Compliance Officer by email at firstname.lastname@example.org or by calling 717-626-1171 X1554.

 Luthercare is committed to a structured privacy program that provides for ongoing evaluation and effectiveness to ensure all residents’ privacy regarding protected health information (PHI).
 Click on this link for our Notice of Privacy Practices.

 Luthercare will not employ, or contract for services on its behalf, an individual or entity that it knows, or reasonably should know, has been convicted of a criminal offense related to a governmental plan or listed by a federal agency as debarred, excluded, sanctioned or otherwise ineligible for participation in a governmental plan.
 All team members, vendors, and contractors are required to immediately notify Luthercare if any of these actions are taken against them.